An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Each alveolus has a thin membrane that allows oxygen and carbon dioxide to pass in and out of the capillaries, the smallest of the blood vessels, which surround the alveolus.
 When you take a deep breath, the membrane unfolds and expands.
 Fresh oxygen moves into the capillaries, and carbon dioxide passes from the capillaries into the bloodstream, where it is carried out of the body through the lungs.

 Blood vessels carry the oxygen-rich blood to the heart, where it is pumped throughout the body.

 Bacteria are the most common causes of pneumonia.
 However, pneumonia can also be caused by viruses, fungi, and other agents.
 It is often impossible to identify the specific culprit.

 - Streptococcus (S.) pneumoniae (also called pneumococcus), the most common cause of pneumonia.
-This Gram-positive bacterium causes 20 - 60% of all CAP in adults.
-Studies also suggest it causes 13 - 38% of CAP in children.
+This Gram-positive bacterium causes 20% to 60% of all CAP in adults and about 13% to 38% of CAP in children.

 - Other Gram-positive bacteria that can sometimes cause pneumonia include Streptococcus pyrogenes (Group A streptococcus), and anaerobic streptococci.

 These bacteria stain pink.
 Gram-negative bacteria commonly cause infections in hospitalized or nursing home patients, children with cystic fibrosis, and people with chronic lung conditions.